exasol/transformers-extension/doc/user_guide/user_guide.md

 ### Deployment

-Next you need to deploy all necessary scripts installed in the previous step to the specified `SCHEMA` in your Exasol DB with the same `LANGUAGE_ALIAS`  using the following python cli command:
+Next you need to deploy all necessary scripts installed in the previous step to the specified `SCHEMA` in your Exasol DB with the same `LANGUAGE_ALIAS`  using the following Python CLI command:
 ```buildoutcfg
 python -m exasol_transformers_extension.deploy scripts
     --dsn <DB_HOST:DB_PORT> \